Director of School Development

-Marguerite Lukes, Ph.D.
+Marguerite Lukes, PhD

-Director, Professional Development Services
+Director of Professional Development Services

-Dolan helps create and produce professional development workshops, activities, experiences, and resources. more...
+Dolan helps create and produce professional development workshops, activities, experiences, and resources.
+He has worked with more...

-He has worked with Internationals Network as our Lead Instructional Coach and as a consultant, most recently on the Network’s i3 project at Lincoln High School.
+Internationals Network as our Lead Instructional Coach and as a consultant, most recently on the Network’s i3 project at Lincoln High School.
 Prior to working with Internationals Network, he was a freelance consultant for schools, with a focus on collaboration and mastery-based pedagogy.
 He was an English Language Arts (ELA) teacher at Bronx International High School for many years, where he served as the 12th grade team leader and a long term member of the Coordinating Council, the schools collaborative leadership team.
-He is also an editor and author, with one collection of short stories released in 2014 and another forthcoming in 2016.
+He is also an editor and author, with one collection of short stories released in 2014 and 2016.

 to apply the core principlesof Internationals Network in their schools and academies.
-Kelly is an experienced educator, who spent a majority of her career as a teacher at the International High School at LaGuardia Community College in New York City where she taught chemistry and biology.
-She has worked as an instructional coach at the International Academy at Cardozo in Washington, D.C. and at T.C.
-Williams High School in Alexandria, Virginia.
-She received her B.S. in Chemistry from the State University of New York College at Geneseo and a M.A. in Educational Leadership and Policy Studies from the University of Maryland, College Park.
+Kelly is an experienced educator who started her teaching career as a chemistry teacher for Montgomery County Public Schools in Maryland.
+She has spent the majority of her career as a teacher at the International High School at LaGuardia Community College in New York City where she taught chemistry and biology.
+She has worked as an instructional coach for Internationals Network since 2014 at various schools in in the Washington, D.C. area including the International Academy at Cardozo Education Campus, the International Academy at Roosevelt Senior High School and at Francis C. Hammond Middle School International Academy in Alexandria, VA.
+Kelly received her B.S. in Chemistry from the State University of New York College at Geneseo and a M.A. in Educational Leadership and Policy Studies from the University of Maryland, College Park.

 Manager of Professional Development Services

 Genna is responsible for supporting the design of Professional Developments that build teacher and school capacity around the core principles ofmore...

-Previously, Genna was the founding science teacher at Crotona International High School, where she taught grades 9-12 over the course of her 5-year tenure.
+the Internationals Network’s Model.Previously, Genna was the founding science teacher at Crotona International High School, where she taught grades 9-12 over the course of her 5-year tenure.
 At Crotona she was the Portfolio and Professional Development coordinator, and was responsible for coordinating all aspects of portfolio projects and staff development.
-She was also an original member of the Internationals Portfolio Committee, where she worked to create the Internationals Graduation Worthy Portfolio Rubrics and developed workshops and resources to support portfolio culture across the network.
+She was also an original member of the Internationals Network Portfolio Committee, where she worked to create the Internationals Network Graduation Worthy Portfolio Rubrics and developed workshops and resources to support portfolio culture across the network.
 Genna received her B.A. in Biology from Swarthmore College, her M.A. in Science Education and her Ed.M. in Teacher of Education of Science from Teachers College, Columbia University.

 Previously, Andrew was a teacher at the International Academy at T.C.
 Williams High School in Alexandria, Virginia.
 Andrew taught 9th grade government where he focused on Content and Language Integration, Project Based Learning, and Standards Based Grading.
 Andrew holds a B.A. in history from James Madison University, a M.Ed. from University of Pittsburgh.
 Andrew also obtains a certificate for Kindergarten through 12th grade English Language Learner Instruction from George Mason University.

-Claire E. Sylvan, Ed.D
+Claire Sylvan, Ed.D.

-Founder, Senior Strategic Adviser
+Founder & Senior Strategic Adviser

-Claire provides policy/advocacy and strategic support, and co-directs Deeper Learning Equity Fellows with Big Picture Learning.more...
+Claire provides policy/advocacy and strategic support, and co-directs Deeper Learning Equity Fellows with Big Picture Learning.
+A nationally recognized expert and practitioner more...

-A nationally recognized expert and practitioner in both school reform and the education of immigrants and English language learners, Claire is passionate about providing all students but particularly immigrant students, with personalized and cutting edge educational opportunities.
+in both school reform and the education of immigrants and English language learners, Claire is passionate about providing all students but particularly immigrant students, with personalized and cutting edge educational opportunities.
 Prior to founding Internationals Network, Claire worked in diverse roles and settings spanning public secondary education, teacher education and community/workplace organizing.
 She has provided guidance on broad school reform initiatives, participating on local, state and national advisory boards, commissions and task forces providing leadership on topics including the development of state standards for English language learners, the benefits and challenges of NCLB for English learners and the opening of new small schools.

 Claire has developed innovative programs and practices for diverse populations of new learners of English in various New York City public schools, led the Internationals Schools Partnership (the early network of International High Schools) and piloted the groundbreaking Early College Program at The International High School at LaGuardia Community College, the first International High School.
 She has also researched and published articles documenting the cross-section of educational reform and language development programs for immigrants and their children.
 Claire attended McGill University and Brooklyn College as an undergraduate and received masters and doctoral degrees from Teachers College, Columbia University.

-Prior to joining internationals, Maggie was a consultant for the Center for Collaborative Education where she provided strategic consulting and technical assistance for clients and grants including: New Hampshire Department of Education, Rhode Island Department of Education, Virtual Learning Academy Charter School, and Expanded Success Initiative Schools in New York City.
+Prior to joining Internationals Network, Maggie was a consultant for the Center for Collaborative Education where she provided strategic consulting and technical assistance for clients and grants including: New Hampshire Department of Education, Rhode Island Department of Education, Virtual Learning Academy Charter School, and Expanded Success Initiative Schools in New York City.
 Maggie has worked with a variety of schools across the United States, El Salvador, and South Africa.
 She received her B.A. in Business Administration from Georgetown University and her M.Ed. in Technology, Innovation, and Education from Harvard University.